 As just mentioned, the churches and cathedrals in and around Etchmiadzin are protected by UNESCO.

-Other important places that are UNESCO sites in Armenia are Geghard Monastery and the Upper Azat Valley and the Monasteries of Haghpat and Sanahin.
+Other important places that are UNESCO sites in Armenia are Geghard Monastery the Upper Azat Valley and the Monasteries of Haghpat and Sanahin.

 7. Armenian Duduk